dunamismax/Next.js/README.md

 *   **Dunamismax:** A personal blog and portfolio website built with Next.js, MySQL, and Tailwind CSS.
 *   **API Playground:** A fun and interactive demonstration of various APIs, built with Next.js and Tailwind CSS.

+### Features

+*   **Unified Dark Theme:** Both applications feature a stunning, unified dark theme for a consistent and visually appealing user experience.

 ---

 ## Tech Stack